benstopford/awesome-db-benchmarks/README.md

-##List of database (NoSQL, Hadoop, Relational) benchmarks and performance comparisons:
+##Curated list of database (NoSQL, Hadoop, Relational) benchmarks and performance comparisons:
 (please annotate and submit a pull request if you have others)

 | Databases | Link | Type | Independent | Date |